 - 1. Model administrative subpoenas for use by the Area Offices are provided at the end of this chapter.
 If the Area Director believes that there is reason for any departure from the models due to circumstances of the case, the RSOL shall be consulted. - 2.
 The subpoena shall be prepared for the appropriate party and will normally be served by personal service (delivery to the party named in person).
-Leaving a copy at a place of business or residence is not personal service. - a.
+Leaving a copy at a place of business or residence is not personal service - a.
 In exceptional circumstances, service may be by certified mail with return receipt requested. - b.
-Where no individual's name is available, the subpoena can be addressed to a business' or organization's "Custodian(s) of Records." - 3.
-Examples of language for a routine Subpoena Duces Tecum are provided below.
-This language should be expanded when requesting additional or more detailed information for accident, catastrophe, referral or fatality investigations. - a.
+Where no individual's name is available, the subpoena can be addressed to a business' or organization's "Custodian(s) of Records."

+- 3. Examples of language for a routine Subpoena Duces Tecum are provided in this section.
+This language should be expanded when requesting additional or more detailed information for accident, catastrophe, referral, or fatality investigations. - a.
 "Copies of any and all documents, including information stored electronically, which reflect training procedures for the lockout/tagout procedures and hazard communication program in effect at the [insert site name] in [insert city, state], during the period [insert month/day/year], to present." - b.
 "Copies of the OSHA-300 and the OSHA-301 forms, for the entire site, during calendar years [insert year] and [insert year]." - c.
 "Copies of any and all documents, including information stored electronically, such as safety and health program handbooks, minutes of safety and health meetings, training certification records, audits and reprimands for violations of safety and health rules by employees of the [insert site name] in [insert city, state], that show [insert employer's name] had and enforced safety rules relating to the use of trench boxes during the period [insert month/day/year], to present."

-NOTE: Where particular information is being sought, a subpoena's description - should be narrow and specific in order to increase the likelihood for prompt compliance with the request. - 4.
-A copy of the subpoena, signed by the Area Director, shall be forwarded as soon as possible to the Regional Administrator and shall also be maintained at the Area Office. - a.
-Copies of subpoenas may be forwarded to the RSOL as practicable.
+NOTE: Where particular information is being sought, a subpoena's description should be narrow and specific in order to increase the likelihood of prompt compliance with the request. - 4.
+Regional Administrators will ensure that Area Directors track all administrative subpoenas (including return of service) and maintain a copy in the casefile.